-One of the best things about Teamhood is that it is very versatile and able to adopt to various teams and business fields.
+One of the best things about Teamhood is that it is very versatile and able to adapt to various teams and business fields.
 This means you won’t find just Kanban or just traditional project management features – you will find both.
 While time tracking is not traditional to Agile project management, it is a very useful tool no matter the project management method used.
 Thus we at Teamhood felt it was very important that time tracking is available to our users.

 Track time spent on tasks